BlockchainCommons/zmigrate/docs/attachments.md

 * **Envelope Uses CBOR.** Gordian Envelope is built using CBOR, a [well-specified](https://cbor.io/) and mature binary data representation format.
 Every Envelope is not only [legal CBOR](https://datatracker.ietf.org/doc/html/rfc8949), but also [legal dCBOR](https://datatracker.ietf.org/doc/draft-mcnally-deterministic-cbor/), a deterministic version of CBOR.
 Every Envelope, and therefore every ZeWIF file, can be read using CBOR tools such as [cbor.me](https://cbor.me/).
 (But don't read ZeWIF files containing private keys in an online site!)
 * **Envelope Stores Data in a Merkle-Like Tree.** Gordian Envelope is a branching hierarchical structure.
 Central nodes lead to multiple branches and eventually to leaves.
 This allows for the organized storage of data.
 The tree is Merkle-like because branches can be hashed and that hash can be stored in a node to prove the data that lies under it (which may not be relevant for the first iteration of ZeWIF, but which allows for powerful elision and signatures).
-* **Envelope is Built on Semantic Triples.** Data is stored in a Gordian Envelope as a sematic triple of subject-predicate-object.
+* **Envelope is Built on Semantic Triples.** Data is stored in a Gordian Envelope as a semantic triple of subject-predicate-object.
 Each predicate-object pair is called an assertion, which applies to a subject.
 A node connects together a subject and zero or more assertions about that subject.

 ```mermaid
 graph LR